-21. Please describe any restrictions on cross-contextual behavioral advertising.
-How is this term or related terms defined?
+23. Please describe any restrictions on targeted advertising and cross-contextual behavioral advertising.
+How are these terms or related terms defined?

-There is no definition of cross-contextual behavioral advertising under the DPL, and any activity should comply with the general rules and principles stipulated under the DPL.
+There is no definition of cross-contextual behavioural advertising under the DPL.
+However, the Cookie Guidelines state that online behavioural advertising practices constitute of; (i) monitoring data subjects' activities on the internet, (ii) analysing and profiling these activities, (iii) matching the advertisements with the ads and displaying these ads to relevant data subjects.
+Nevertheless, any activity should comply with the general rules and principles stipulated under the DPL.

-22. Please describe any laws in your

-jurisdiction addressing the sale of personal information.
-How is "sale" or related terms defined and what restrictions are imposed, if any?
+24. Please describe any laws in your jurisdiction addressing the sale of personal data.
+How is "sale" or related terms defined, and what restrictions are imposed, if any?